 - This week, we are serving 60 meals a day to families not being covered by any of the other services.
 This work is supported by Mothers Out Front.

 - We distributed 30 boxes of fresh produce and 30 bags of dairy and bread.
 This was supported by ICA Boston.
 (Pictures in the above slide deck)

 - In an effort to boost morale during some of the most difficult days of the coronavirus outbreak, we gave hundreds of daffodils to neighbors with a request to bring a flower to their neighbor who may be going through a difficult time.
 The daffodils were donated by Encore Boston Harbor.
 Funds for transportation came from The Grassroots Fund.
 (Pictures in the above slide deck)

 - Serving as an integral part of Mutual Aid Eastie

 - We are the fiscal agent for Mutual Aid Eastie, which is an ad-hoc group of individuals and organizations who have come together to respond to the COVID crisis in a way that connects neighbors with neighbors enabling mutual support, thus growing the cohesiveness of the community.
 Almost all of this funding is coming from the community itself, in many, many, small amounts, and a few large amounts.

 - We are also part of Mutual Aid Eastie: We raise funds, source food, support restaurants sustain their business by buying at cost, distribute to families most in need (by determining who is falling through the cracks when it comes to government services), and serving families through people they most trust.

-- Give to general Eastie Farm Fund (Farm programming, including our own food security programs; seed, seedling, and plant giveaway programs; composting and rainwater harvesting workshops and installation programs; and any other program that addresses a gap in the existing services)
+- Give to Eastie Farm (Farm programming, including our own food security programs; seed, seedling, and plant giveaway programs; composting and rainwater harvesting workshops and installation programs; and any other program that addresses a gap in the existing services)